open-component-model/ocm/docs/ocm/operations.md

   the blob, again (together with the component version identity).

-  Additionally, a dedicated media type can be used to decide how to internally represent the artefact content.
+  Additionally, a dedicated media type can be used to decide how to internally represent the artifact content.

   Optionally, the operation may decide to store the blob in dedicated ways according to its media type.
-For example, an OCI based implementation can represent blobs containing an OCI artefact as regular, globally addressable object.
+For example, an OCI based implementation can represent blobs containing an OCI artifact as regular, globally addressable object.

   A type-specific optional *ReferenceHint* can be passed to guide the operation for generating an identity, if it decided to make the object externally visible.

-  If this is the case, an external [access specification](model.md#artefact-access) has to be returned.
+  If this is the case, an external [access specification](model.md#artifact-access) has to be returned.
 At least a blob identity or an external access specification has to be returned for not successful executions.